toepoke/community/README.md

 Please raise your suggestion as an [issue](https://github.com/toepoke/community/issues/new?labels=suggestion), with the _label_ **suggestion**.

+If you like an existing suggestion, please give a thumbs up as _vote_.
+Existing ideas ported from UserVoice have a number of ❤ to show how many votes the suggestion had originally.

 ## Bugs

 Bugs can also be raised as an [issue](https://github.com/toepoke/community/issues/new?labels=bug), with a _label_ of **bug**.